petercraigmile/dwt/README.md

 ### Issues

-1. I need to check the two versions of the MODWT code.

-2. The documentation for this R package needs more work.
+1. The documentation for this R package needs more work.

 ### References: